- JUDY A. ABBOTT

 PATRICK (RICK) SCOTT

 PROFESSOR EMERITUS, BILINGUAL MATHEMATICS EDUCATION, NEW MEXICO STATE UNIVERSITY

-(Rick) Scott retired in 2006 as Professor of Bilingual Mathematics Education in the Department of Curriculum and Instruction at New Mexico State University.
-He then served four year in New Mexico State government: first at the Public Education Department and then at the Higher Education Department.
-He recently retired from the Los Alamos National Lab Foundation where he directed an inquiry science program.
-Past Chair of the U.S. Commission on Mathematical Instruction, Rick serves as the International Representative of National Council of Teachers of Math, Vice Chair of the Board of International Scientific Organizations of the National Academy of Sciences and Vice President of the Inter-American Math Education Committee.
+Patrick (Rick) Scott is Professor Emeritus of Bilingual Mathematics Education from the Department of Curriculum and Instruction at New Mexico State University.
+After that first retirement he then served four years in New Mexico State government: first at the Public Education Department and then at the Higher Education Department.
+He has since retired from the Los Alamos National Lab Foundation where he directed an inquiry science education program.
+Past Chair of the U.S. Commission on Mathematical Instruction and past Vice Chair of the Board of International Scientific Organizations of the National Academy of Sciences, Rick serves as the International Representative of National Council of Teachers of Math, and Vice President of the Inter-American Math Education Committee.